Sleazy (song): Music video

 The music video for the song was directed by Nicholaus Goossen and was released on January 27, 2012.
 The director of the video enlisted actors and some of Kesha's friends to lip-sync over the song's production and verses.
-A drag queen performs Wiz' verses, while Napoleon Dynamite actor Efren Ramirez raps over André's verse, and finally an elderly man can be seen playing chess while lip-syncing to T.I's verse.
+A drag queen performs Khalifa's verses, while Napoleon Dynamite actor Efren Ramirez raps over André's verse, and finally an elderly man can be seen playing chess while lip-syncing to T.I's verse.
 Kesha and the featured artists on the remix cameo in the video for a short time where they are seen on television screens, which are later smashed by a man wearing a bandanna.
 Jessica Sager from PopCrush wrote that even with Kesha absent from the video it was still in her style, writing: "Even without Kesha, the remix video is still ... well, 'Kesha'."
 Rap-Up magazine wrote that the video was comical and unexpected.
 A Directors Cut version, featuring scenes with Kesha, was leaked on August 20, 2012.

 Cover versions

 American singer-songwriter and musician Ben Folds originally covered the song in November 2010, in Columbus, Ohio.
-Following this Folds recorded the song for Download to Donate's Tsunami Relief album for Japan.
+Following this, Folds recorded the song for Download to Donate's Tsunami Relief album for Japan in 2011 and included it on his compilation album with Ben Folds Five, The Best Imitation of Myself: A Retrospective later that year..
 Amanda Hensel of PopCrush commented that the cover was executed "so artistically that it's like a whole new song".
 Eliot Glazer of MTV Buzzworthy felt that the idea of Folds covering "Sleazy" was a "welcome experiment".
 Glazer praised Folds' vocals on the track and went on to say "we don't know what's more epic: the cover of the song or the mere fact that it happened in the first place".